 Winter Weather Awareness Day

-The National Weather Service (NWS) along with the Missouri State Emergency Management Agency (SEMA), the Department of Health and Senior Services, the Missouri Highway Patrol, and the State Fire Marshal, has designated November 14, 2012 as Winter Weather Awareness Day.
+The National Weather Service (NWS) along with the Missouri Department of Public Safety (DPS), Missouri State Emergency Management Agency (SEMA), the Department of Health and Senior Services (DHSS), the Missouri Highway Patrol (MHP), and the State Fire Marshal, has designated November 19, 2014 as Winter Weather Awareness Day.
 Winter storms and cold temperatures can be extremely dangerous.
 We urge people to use this day to review the hazards and safety rules of winter weather so they are prepared for the upcoming winter season.

 |General School Safety|

 |General Automobile Safety||NWS Winter Weather Products|

 Contact your local NWS office for interviews or additional information.

 Extreme cold temperatures are a big danger during winter months in Missouri.
 Prolonged exposure to the cold can cause frostbite, hypothermia, or in extreme cases death.
 In fact, excessive cold is one of the leading weather-related causes of death across the country.
 Infants and the elderly are most susceptible to extreme cold.
 Freezing temperatures also cause damage to crops and property.

 Since the DHSS surveillance program began in Missouri during the winter of 1979-1980, there have been 595 deaths in which hypothermia was a factor.